emqx/emqx-docs/en_US/modules/GCP_device.md

 It should also be noted that the EMQX broker is not a drop-in replacement for GCP IoT Core.
 The mentioned APIs are provided to help with migration.
 The most notable limitations are:

 * EMQX does not support the "gateway" concept.
 However, this results only in the inability of devices behind a gateway to have gateway-independent credentials.
-* Project, location and registry are not used in EMQX.
+* Project, location, and registry are not used in EMQX.
 They are only used to construct or verify GCP IoT Core-compatible client ids.
 That means that devices imported into EMQX should have globally unique ids to avoid collisions.